shawn-nyk/tp/docs/DeveloperGuide.md

 #### Use case: UC15 - List all applications

-* Similar to listing all companies except user is listing all applications
+* Similar to listing all companies except user is listing all applications.

 #### Use case: UC16 - Add user profile item

 * Similar to adding a company except user is adding a user profile item.

-#### Use case: UC15 - Delete a user profile item
+#### Use case: UC17 - Delete a user profile item

 * Similar to deleting a company except user is deleting a user profile item.

-#### Use case: UC16 - Edit a user profile item
+#### Use case: UC18 - Edit a user profile item

 * Similar to editing a company except user is editing a user profile item.

-#### Use case: UC17 - View a user profile item
+#### Use case: UC19 - View a user profile item

 * Similar to viewing a company except  user is viewing a user profile item.

-#### Use case: UC17 - Finding user profile items
+#### Use case: UC20 - Finding user profile items

 * Similar to finding companies except user is finding user profile items.

-#### Use case: UC19 - List all user profile items
+#### Use case: UC21 - List all user profile items

-* Similar to listing all companies except user is listing all user profiles items
+* Similar to listing all companies except user is listing all user profiles items.

-#### Use case: UC15 - Matching skills in user profile to internship requirements
+#### Use case: UC22 - Matching skills in user profile to internship requirements

-#### Use case: UC16 - Switch tabs
+#### Use case: UC23 - Switch tabs

 **MSS**